The library's blog can be found at

 “All that is not given is lost.”

-The Big Sky Library is being developed on an ongoing basis as a directory of all speculative fiction available in English from and about Asia and the Asian diaspora.
-It is also a private library, currently based in Liverpool, England.
+The Big Sky Library is being developed on an ongoing basis as a bibliographic resource for all speculative fiction available in English from and about Asia and the Asian diaspora.

-The library currently holds over 1,500 titles.
-While it functions as a private library, it is accessible for research purposes and are always welcome.
+Based in Liverpool, England, the library currently holds well over 1,500 titles.
+While it functions as a private collection, it is accessible for research purposes and are always welcome.